jylhakos/Deep-Learning-with-Python/Generative-Adversarial-Networks/README.md

 5. use the train_on_batch(features, labels) method to train the discriminator.
 This method runs a single gradient update on a single batch of data.

-Phase 2 consists of the following steps:
+Phase 2 for training generator consists of the following steps:

 1. sample random vectors of shape (batch_size, codings_size) from a normal distribution